serratus-bio/serratus-batch-assembly/README.md

 But I removed all the CodeCommit stuff (replaced by `deploy-docker.sh` manual deployment to ECR).

 Amazon Elastic Container Registry (ECR) is used as the Docker container registry.
-AWS Batch will be triggered by the lambda when a dataset file is dropped into the S3 bucket.
+An AWS Batch job is manually triggered by `submit_job.py`.

-Provided CloudFormation template has all the services (VPC, Batch *managed*, IAM roles, EC2 env, S3, Lambda)
+Provided CloudFormation template has all the services (VPC, Batch *managed*, IAM roles, EC2 env)

 ### Installation